Exercise - Write to the Expense Report table

 Configure app logic

 In this scenario, and in many real-world scenarios, users need the functionality to add new items and edit existing items.
-Additionally, you want to include the functionality for users to save as draft.
+Additionally, you want to include the functionality for users to save their work as a draft.
 This functionality allows them to work on an item over multiple days or sessions before they submit for approval.

 On the Scr_EditExpense screen, select Btn_SaveAsDraft_EditExpense and then change the OnSelect property as follows: